lychyi/canvas-kit/CONTRIBUTING.md

 - Explain the additions/edits/fixes made in your staged changes.
 If you cannot describe it within ~50 characters, you should be breaking it into multiple commits
-- Use the imperative mood (e.g. "fixed", not "fix")
+- Use the imperative mood (e.g. "fix", not "fixed")
 - Start with a verb
 - Use the body of the commit if more context is needed
 - If you have similar/identical commits one after another (i.e. snapshot updates), consider using